-Politicians who have offered emotionally-charged slogans as remedies for their voters’ troubles — and demonized ideological opponents — have won far more elections in the past 25 years than candidates who offered realistic solutions for our country’s ills.
+Members of Congress who have offered emotionally-charged slogans as remedies for our country’s ills — and demonized ideological opponents — have won reelection 90+ percent of the time in the past 25 years, while lawmakers who offered realistic solutions have nearly all lost their seats.

 These worries are clearly self-fulfilling: If the vast majority of us see our elected officials as unable to lead us, they cannot.

-How then do we prevent our country from succumbing to our long-term troubles: income inequality, soaring debt, climate change and voters’ rising contempt for those with different views?
+How then do we prevent our country from succumbing to our long-term troubles: most families’ earnings stagnating. soaring national debt, climate change and voters’ rising contempt for those with different views?